EDCD/EDDI/SpeechResponder/Help.md

 State variables are available for individual templates in the 'state' object.
 Note that state variables are not persistent, and the state is empty whenever EDDI restarts.
 Also, because EDDI responders run asynchronously and concurrently there is no guarantee that, for example, the speech responder for an event will finish before the VoiceAttack responder for an event starts (or vice versa).

+## Context

+EDDI uses the idea of context to attempt to keep track of what it is talking about.
+This can enhance the experience when used with VoiceAttack by allowing repetition and more detailed information to be provided.

 ## EDDI Functions

 In addition to the basic Cottle features EDDI has a number of features that provide added functionality and specific information for Elite: Dangerous.
 Details of these functions are as follows: